This document provides general information only and may be subject to change at any time.

 Planning works have been underway since the announcement of the public commitments.
-Before any detailed construction timelines could be developed, assessments of all town infrastructure to inform decisions about the condition of existing infrastructure and any remediation works that must be completed prior to the expiry of current leasing arrangements on 30 June 2021.
-These assessments were undertaken by the Director of National Parks in 2019.
-The reports are currently being finalised.
-More information on the planned assessments can be found at Questions 11 and 12.
+Before any detailed construction timelines could be developed, assessments of all town infrastructure were completed to inform decisions about the condition of existing infrastructure and any remediation works that must be completed prior to the expiry of current leasing arrangements on 30 June 2021.
+These assessments were initiated by the Director of National Parks and completed in December 2019.

 Existing Infrastructure and Services

 The NT Government has guaranteed the provision of services such as education, health, police, fire and emergency services at current service levels until 30 June 2023, irrespective of changes in Jabiru’s population.
 Residents of Jabiru, tourists and other communities in the West Arnhem region can be certain that current service levels will be maintained.
 The Northern Territory Government will plan for future service delivery after June 2023 based on the needs of a stabilised population.

 To better understand rehabilitation and remediation works, assessments of all town infrastructure were initiated by the Director of National Parks (DNP) and completed in December 2019.
-The DNP, as the current lessor, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
+The DNP, as the current lessor for the town Headlease, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
 These assessments included structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
 These assessments will determine whether all requirements under current lease arrangements have been duly performed and will provide a report about the condition of all buildings, structures, infrastructure or other improvement in, on or over each lot.

 These assessments are now complete and inform the pre-condition required to be met by the Northern Land Council for any future tenure arrangement.